Today, you’re going to learn how to develop emotional resilience and stay healthy and happy during tough times.

-Although avoidance does offer a momentarily relief, it doesn’t fix anything and usually the very things we do to avoid pain create their own set of problems, such as addictions, withdrawal from people, etc.
+Although avoidance does offer momentary relief, it doesn’t fix anything, and usually, the very things we do to avoid pain create their own set of problems, such as addictions, withdrawal from people, etc.

 Fortunately, there are better ways to manage your painful emotions.

 The best way to deal with difficult emotions is through acknowledging the pain and actively moving toward it.